Africa's Best Authentic Tailor-Made Safaris

 • Lake Jipe: A freshwater lake that supports a rich diversity of birdlife and aquatic animals.

-Visitors to Tsavo East and West National Parks can engage in a variety of activities to explore and enjoy the parks’ natural beauty and wildlife:
+Visitors to Tsavo East and West National Parks can engage in a variety of activities.
+They can explore and enjoy the parks’ natural beauty and wildlife:

 • Game Drives: The primary way to experience the parks, offering chances to see a wide variety of animals in their natural habitats.